 Some clans will keep the books secret or only show to certain family members.

 Not all family books are easy to access, even if you are a relative.
 Here are some common reasons I have heard:

 - Only certain ancestors can access the book – Some families may have stringent rules regarding who can access the books.
 This could include only certain male members of the family.

-- Only male ancestors can access the book – Some families have stringent Confucian ideals and believe that only male ancestors can view the family books’ information.
-I have actually heard this complaint a few times from women trying to get access to their family books but being refused to view them by the family male patriarch.
+- Only male ancestors can access the book – Some families have stringent Confucian ideals and believe only male ancestors can view the family books’ information.
+I have heard this complaint a few times from women trying to get access to their family books but being refused to view them by the family male patriarch.

 - The family has a secret and does not want anyone to see the book.
-For some families, the family may have a secret or an ancestor who has shamed the family’s good name because of this and perceived threat to the family’s goods name; they may not want anyone to see the book.
+For some families, the family may have a secret or an ancestor who has shamed the family’s good name because of this and the perceived threat to the family’s goods name; they may not want anyone to see the book.

 Know Your Hometown to Find Your Family History.